Houseboat Horror: Reception

 Houseboat Horror is often described by critics and audiences as one of the worst Australian films ever made, citing it as a "typical slasher film".
-It carries the promotion "See the film that can't get an Academy Award."
+It even carries the promotional tagline "See the film that can't get an Academy Award."
 The movie's ending is left open for a sequel which never eventuated.
+Comedian Tony Martin, who highlighted the movie in his show The Late Show, stated that Houseboat Horror "might be the nearest thing in Australia to Ed Wood and Plan 9 From Outer Space."

 Australian film critic Michael Adams included Houseboat Horror on his list of the worst ever Australian films, along with Phantom Gold, The Glenrowan Affair, The Pirate Movie, Welcome to Woop Woop, Les Patterson Saves the World and Pandemonium.